Two-platoon system: NCAA's return to the one-platoon system

+The new 1953 rules revisions specified that a player removed during the first or third quarter could not return to the field until the subsequent quarter.
+Those removed prior to the last four minutes of the second or fourth quarter could not return until the final four minutes of that same quarter.
+In addition, only one player could be substituted between plays, effectively putting an end the mass switching of offensive and defensive units.

+Coaches were deeply divided over the return to the "iron man" game.
+Alabama head coach Red Drew charged that the 1953 revisions returned college football "to the horse and buggy days."

+On the other hand, coaches of smaller schools indicated that the rule changes would make their institutions the beneficiaries.
+Assistant coach Gene Menges of San Jose State University said, "It definitely will help us.
+Against larger squads the manpower edge certainly won't mean as much to us as before."
+Coach Chuck Taylor of Stanford concurred, declaring, "I have felt the unlimited substitution rule hurt small schools such as ours.
+I think the education and moral values of the game, which, after all, remain the basic reason for its being played at all, will be enhanced."

+The 1953 NCAA football season was retrospectively referred to by Detroit Free Press sportswriter Tommy Devine as "The Year of the Great Adjustment," in which teams scrambled to tighten their rosters and adapt their offensive and defensive strategies as they "made the switch from free-wheeling unlimited substitution into the tighter, more conservative pattern of single platoon play."

+Unlimited substitution returns to college football

 After the 1964 season, twelve years since the mandate requiring one-platoon, the NCAA repealed the rules enforcing its use and allowed an unlimited amount of player substitutions.
 This allowed, starting with the 1965 season, teams to form separate offensive and defensive units as well as "special teams" which would be employed in kicking situations.

 The reinstatement of the two-platoon system allowed players to become more specialized by focusing on a limited number of plays and skills related to their specific position.
 With players now fresher, coaches could now build their teams for speed and agility rather than brute strength and endurance; Don Coryell took advantage of the quarterbacks and wide receivers that were overlooked in the days of one-platoon ball to create one of the first predominantly passing offenses in top-level football.
 This, in turn, prompted defenses to respond in kind with wider-open defenses that emphasized linebackers and defensive backs, which in turn led to the rise of modern defenses such as the 4–3 defense and 3–4 defense and led to earlier defenses with more defensive linemen becoming obsolete.

-By the early 1970s, however, some university administrators, coaches and others were calling for a return to the days of one-platoon football, to save money spent by athletic departments.
+By the early 1970s, however, some university administrators, coaches and others were calling for a return to the days of one-platoon football, to save money spent by athletic departments on scholarships, stipends, travel, and lodging.